cdvelop/devscripts/README.md

 <!-- SCRIPTS_SECTION_END -->

-# DevScripts Package
+## Use with Go

-This package provides functionality for executing different types of scripts in a consistent way across different operating systems.
+This package provides functionality for executing different types of scripts with Go in a consistent way across different operating systems.

 ## ScriptRunner